zhijia/HPar/README.md

     ParallelParser pparser = new ParallelParser(html, numThreads);
     doc = pparser.parse();

-Note that the current prototype passed the included test sets (up to 8 threads), but it does not guarantee the resulted DOM tree always the same as that from a sequential version.
+**Note:** The prototype is mainly for research purpose.
+Though it passed the included test set (up to 8 threads), the current version does not guarantee the resulted DOM tree is always the same as that from a sequential version.

 Reference: